This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 Start the day by driving north to Old Man of Storr – a spectacular rocky outcrop with views that will blow your mind.
 The muddy hike up to the lookout takes about 2 hours return.
 Remember to take some water and snacks!

-You’ll probably want a big lunch after that hike, so head straight to the town of Staffin and grab a table at one of the cafes – try the Skye Pie Cafe, Telford Tea Rooms, or Columba 1400 restaurant.
-We arrived at Staffin around 1:00 PM and all of these options were full up, so we unfortunately had to settle for a soup at the local grocery store!
+You’ll probably want a big lunch after that hike, so head straight to the town of Staffin and grab a table at one of the cafes – try the The Hungry Gull, Telford Takeaway, or Columba 1400.
+We arrived at Staffin around 1:00 PM and all of the venues were full up, so we unfortunately had to settle for a soup at the local grocery store!
 If you get there earlier, you may have more luck.

 7. Kilt Rock and Mealt Falls